Books4Languages/pressbooks-book-theme/README.md

 ## Description

-Austen is a child theme of pressbooks Luther theme.
-This theme has been modificated and print the multiples fields that are create in pressbooks-metadata-related-content plugin in the frontend.
+Pressboks B4L child theme is a child theme based on pressbooks Clarke theme.
+This theme has been modified with support of featured images for posts in back-end and displaying them in the single post front-end.

 ## Installation
-1. Clone (or copy) this repository to the /wp-content/themes/ directory.
+1. Clone (or copy) this repository to the ```/wp-content/themes/``` directory.
 2. Activate the theme through the 'Themes' screen in WordPress.

 ## Frequently Asked Questions